Joe Gilmore | untitled folder

 64(15) + 64(1) = 1,024

-Once the filepath limit of 1,024 bytes is exceeded any file contained in the innermost nested folder is 'blackholed'.
-It cannot be opened, previewed, moved or archived.
-This, undocumented, 'feature' has potentially serious consequences, an aspect ‘untitled folder’ highlights.
+Once the filepath limit of 1,024 bytes is met or exceeded various problems are encountered which vary from system to system.
+In OS 10.4 any file contained in the innermost nested folder is 'blackholed', it cannot be opened, previewed or archived.
+In OS 10.5.2 the 64th folder is inaccessible, nothing can be stored inside it.
+Once created, 'untitled folder' is also difficult to archive, share, store or delete.
+These undocumented features have potentially serious consequences, an aspect ‘untitled folder’ highlights.

 The mkdir command in the Unix operating system is used to make a new directory.
-The following script when executed in the Terminal creates 64 nested folders:
+The following script when executed in the Terminal is designed to create 64 nested folders, however, its success - although theoretically possible - is unpredictable and dependent upon operating system:

 X=1